 Taking off the ceiling runs into another issue because we have asbestos in our popcorn ceiling.
 I shared all about asbestos abatement and cost a few years ago, but if you aren’t familiar with it… it’s expensive.

 Our plumber said that because of how the lines were ran and because the master is directly above, a floor joist would probably have to be cut as well.
-At this point, the quote went from about $200 (to install the wall-mount faucet by itself) to about $3k (rerunning the pipes, asbestos abatement and redoing all the drywall).
+At this point, the quote went from about $200 (to install the wall mount sink faucet by itself) to about $3k (rerunning the pipes, asbestos abatement and redoing all the drywall).

 At this point, I was on the fence to be honest.
-I really love the look of the faucets mounted on the wall BUT that cost is pretty high; especially since you don’t really know exactly what’s above the ceiling until you get to it.
+I really love the look of a wall-mount bathroom faucet BUT that cost is pretty high; especially since you don't really know exactly what's above the ceiling until you get to it.

 Another thing that factored in to this was..

-How do you repair a faucet mounted on the wall?
+How do you repair a wall mount bathroom faucet if there is an issue?

-BUT, ultimately, after discovering the issues with our plumbing lines and combining that with the thought of what it would take to repair the faucet if it leaked, I think we are going to pass on installing it.
+BUT, ultimately, after discovering the issues with our plumbing lines and combining that with the thought of what it would take to repair the faucet if it leaked, I think we decided it would be in our best interest to get a typical sink faucet.

 Thank you for this info.
 We are just about to embark on this, so this is very timely.
 Love the look, but would rather spend the $ somewhere else.